ruby/actions/README.md

 # TODO

-* Integrate Travis CI for continously testing with `make-snapshot`
+* Integrate Travis CI for continuously testing with `make-snapshot`
 * Support version releasing like Ruby 2.6.0 or 2.5.2.
-* Documentaiton :)
+* Documentation :)